Postgraduate Factfile: Postgraduate Research Opportunities - Faculty of Arts, Professional and Social Studies MPhil or PhD

 LJMU employs a team of staff that are experts in fees and funding who can offer advice based upon your personal circumstances.
 You can contact them on 0151 904 6056/6057 or via firstname.lastname@example.org for guidance and support.

-Click here for further information relating to funding and support
+Click here for information relating to Funding and Support.

 How to apply

 Application and Selection

 Your application will be sent automatically to the Faculty Admissions Hub for processing.
 You will receive an acknowledgement of receipt of your application and it will be considered by the relevant Postgraduate Research Admissions Tutor.
 We will ask your academic referees for a reference and you may be asked to provide further information or be invited to interview.
 If you are successful a formal offer letter will be sent to you that will explain any conditions of acceptance.
 If your application is unsuccessful you will be notified of this.